 How much sun do aloe plants need?
-Aloe vera plants are a popular addition to many indoor gardens due to their low maintenance requirements and numerous health benefits.
+Aloe vera plants make a popular addition to many indoor gardens because they require little maintenance and offer health benefits.
+Their health and longevity depend on giving them the right amount of sunlight.

 Understanding Aloe Plant Sun Requirements